evanshortiss/keycloak-nodejs-quickstart-tutorial/README.md

 `Keycloak OIDC JSON`.
 Copy and paste the generated JSON into `www/keycloak.json` file of this repository.

+This client is a representation of our web application in Keycloak.

 ### Create a Backend Application
 Similar to the last step we need to create a backend application representation.
 Create a new _Client_ with the same information (http://localhost:3030), but this time instead of choosing _Public_ for _Access Type_ choose _Bearer Only_.
 Navigate to the _Installation_ tab and download the JSON again, but this time paste it into the `index.js` file to replace the existing `keycloakConf`.

+This client is a representation of our backend API in Keycloak and is required to secure our API endpoints using the `keycloak-connect` Node.js module's `keycloak.protect()` function.

 ### Create a User Account
 Finally, we need to create a user account to login.
 Navigate to the _Users_